2023 Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Minnesota

 Full Allied Health & Medical Assisting Services at Ridgewater College Report

-With a ranking of #7, Dakota County Technical College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their undergraduate certificate.
+Dakota County Technical College ranked #7 on this year’s Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Minnesota list.
 Located in the rural area of Rosemount, DCTC is a public college with a small student population.

 Of the 22 students majoring in medical assisting at DCTC, 9% are male and 91% are female.